spdx/spdx-spec/chapters/usage-profile.md

 ### 31.3.2 Intent

-There may be several usecase of the same package within an SPDX document.
+There may be several cases of the same package within an SPDX document.
 Each element needs to be able to be referred to uniquely so that relationships between elements can be clearly articulated.

 ### 31.3.3 Examples